 Currently, Melissa works with an ever-expanding range of clients on a variety of projects and enjoys learning their new ideas, operations, and technologies.
-She is equally adept at assisting start-ups, second-generation family businesses, and major corporations, and supports disparate endeavors ranging from exporting props to film productions, to the latest in additive manufacturing.
+She is equally adept at assisting non-profits, start-ups, second-generation family businesses, and major corporations, and supports disparate endeavors ranging from exporting props to film productions, to the latest in additive manufacturing.

 Defense manufacturing and international trade crossover issues